mikieyx/4Mail/readme.md

 - Navigate to the 4Mail website.
 - Log in to your account.
-- Click on the "chat" button.
+- Click on the "Join Chat Room" button.
+- Enter their name and click "Create A Room"
 - Enter a message in the text box.
-- Select one or more recipients by inputting their usernames.
 - Click on the "send" button.
-- The system will check the validity of the username(s) and send the message.
+- The system will send that message to everyone in the chat room.
-- The recipients will receive a notification that they have received a new chat message.
-- The recipients can then log in to their accounts and click on the "chat" button to see and reply to the message(s).

 7. Receive a chat message:

+- Navigate to the 4Mail website.
-- Log in to your 4Mail account.
+- Log in to your account.
+- Enter their name and click "Join Chat Room" button.
 - Go to the chat section of your account.
 - Wait for a new chat message to appear in the chat window.
-- Once a new message appears, click on the chat message to open and read it.
+- Once a new message appears, you can reply other people's message.

 8. Delete Account: